ywangee/GeoDisNet/README.md

 # DN-Design

-DN-Design is a toolbox for radial distribution network design with synthetic and GIS-informed workflows, including MIP-based feeder synthesis and pandapower validation.
+GeoDisNet is a toolbox for radial distribution network design with synthetic and GIS-informed workflows, including MIP-based feeder synthesis and pandapower validation.

 ## Installation